 The National Suicide Prevention Office chairs a Lived Experience Advisory Group to support the suicide monitoring system.
 Members of this group play an important role in the development and presentation of the data on the website and will continue to provide critical insights into how we can improve the suicide monitoring system to better prevent suicide in Australia.

 Here are a couple of our Lived Experience working group members talking about their contributions to the development of the suicide monitoring system.

 Expert Advisory Group members

-The Commission has established an Expert Advisory Group for the suicide monitoring system to support the development, implementation, and application of the monitoring system by providing advice as required.
+The National Suicide Prevention Office manages an Expert Advisory Group for the suicide monitoring system to support the development, implementation, and application of the monitoring system by providing advice as required.

 The membership of the Expert Advisory Group includes representation from suicide prevention experts, academics and researchers, service providers, and people with lived experience.